-Both charge cards and credit cards can be convenient ways to pay for purchases, but they have some important differences.
-Here’s what you need to know about how credit and charge cards differ.
+Both charge cards and credit cards can be convenient ways to pay for purchases, but they have some important differences that shape when it makes sense to use one over the other.

 What is a charge card?

-A charge card allows you to make purchases.
-Rather than making monthly payments on what you spend, you must pay the full statement balance by your due date each month.
+A charge card allows you to make purchases, similar to a credit card.
+Rather than making monthly payments on what you spend, however, you must pay the full statement balance by your due date each month.

-Like credit cards, charge cards can come with annual fees.
-However, unlike credit cards, you typically won’t pay interest on purchases.
-This is because you aren’t carrying a monthly balance.
-Late fees may apply if you can’t pay the full statement balance by your due date each month.
-Because you must pay your charge card’s full statement balance, balance transfers are typically not allowed.
+Charge cards typically come with annual fees.
+However, you generally won’t pay interest on purchases since you can’t carry a monthly balance.
+Fees may apply if you can’t pay the full statement balance by your due date each month.

-While charge cards don’t have a preset spending limit, that doesn’t mean unlimited spending power.
-Your financial institution may set a spending limit for the card or approve purchases based on your creditworthiness, income and spending habits.
+In most cases, charge cards don’t have preset spending limits.
+However, that doesn’t mean unlimited spending power.
+Your financial institution may set a spending limit for the card or approve purchases based on your creditworthiness, payment history and spending habits.

 What is a credit card?